15 of our Favourite Hotels Outside Mexico City

 Just steps from the ocean off Play del Carmen, Basico is a creatively designed hotel with an excellent seafood restaurant.
 Expect something halfway between a ship and a factory.
 Or you might try Hotel Secreto on the Riviera Maya, which has stylish rooms with fourposter beds and limestone floors, and balconies overlooking the infinity pool and then the beach.
 The Mandarin Oriental Riviera Maya is right beside a postcard perfect beach, surrounded by tropical rainforest - it’s sensitively constructed but it also has three restaurants and a high-spec spa.

-The Viceroy Riviera Maya is a collection of private villas, each with their own pool overlooking the ocean, surrounded by tropical forest which rolls into white sand.
+The Kin Sol Soleil in Quintana Roo is a tranquil, ten room property set on a beautiful stretch of white sandy beach.
+Atmospheric throughout, you'll find Mexican flavour in the design; think white washed walls, contemporary art and antique furniture.
+Or the Viceroy Riviera Maya is a collection of private villas, each with their own pool overlooking the ocean, surrounded by tropical forest which rolls into white sand.
 It’s also got a great spa.

 Maroma on the Riviera Maya is a secluded hotel with a beautiful beach and outstanding facilities, or you might try Hacienda San José in Mérida, which is a beautifully restored 11 room jungle hacienda hideaway with topical gardens, pools, hammocks and a world class spa.

 If you haven’t found your ideal Mexican break hotel on our list of 15 of our favourite hotels outside Mexico City you could:

 - change track and refine your search to the best places to stay in Mexico City,

 - expand your search to include all the best places to stay in Mexico,